ouktlab/espnet_asr_extrakit/README.md

 The following are explanations of some symbols.
 - \<s>: start of sentence
 - \</s>: end of sentence
-- 駅+エキ: word and its pronuciation in Katakana
+- 駅+エキ: word and its pronunciation in Katakana
 - @station: tag for network replacement (using fstreplace)